 So how can we find out where pathogens are located on surfaces so we can eliminate them?

 Surface assessment tools using imaging technologies such as that provided by OptiSolve® are proving to be a very powerful option.
-They are designed to pinpoint where pathogens are located on a surface and in what amounts.
+They are designed to pinpoint where pathogens may be located on a surface and in what amounts.

 Once we know where they are, we can eradicate them with precision cleaning, keeping people and the facility much healthier.